bertoxious/Spring/README.md

 ## Autowired
 The Spring framework enables automatic dependency injection.
 In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can autowire relationships between collaborating beans.
 This is called Spring bean autowiring.

+`If there is no active profile set spring will by default pick up default profile`